GrinonBarrett/Taksidos/Core Rules/1=Adventuring Rules/Stealth.md

 ## STEALTH
 When a character attempts to hide or move without being detected, they describe how they blend in with the environment (or move within it) to the narrator.
-The narrator then determines the difficulty of [Prcp] check if the creature in pursuit.
+The narrator then determines the difficulty of [Prcp] check of the creature in pursuit.
 The default DV of a check is 13, with modifiers appropriate to the senses available to the pursuing creature.
 For example, a blind creature is unaffected by sight modifiers in any way.

 **Sight**
 Lighting conditions should not be ignored.